F0lak/dm_open_ref/ref/client/proc/RenderIcon.md

 +   RenderIcon(object)
 <!-- -->
 **Args:**
-+   object+ An atom or appearance to render.
++   object: An atom or appearance to render.
 <!-- -->
 **Returns:**
 +   A single-image icon file in which the object is rendered with all